-Rewards cards have proliferated in recent years, with the best offers delivering cardholders hundreds, even thousands of dollars in rewards.
+Rewards credit cards have proliferated in recent years, with the best offers delivering cardholders hundreds, even thousands of dollars in rewards.
 It is not surprising that rewards cards claim several spots on our list of the overall best credit cards 2019.

 Cashback, points, miles – whichever method you choose, the results can be, well, rewarding.
-In fact, because it is accepted that merchants up their prices to accommodate their costs due to credit card fees, consumers who use cards for their purchases actually come out ahead by $240 a year, while consumers don't end up behind to the tune of $50, according to the Federal Reserve of Boston.
+In fact, because it is accepted that merchants up their prices to accommodate their costs due to credit card fees, consumers who use cards for their purchases actually come out ahead by $240 a year, while consumers who don’t end up behind to the tune of $50, according to the Federal Reserve of Boston.

-But rewards cards can be daunting to the newcomer.
+But rewards credit cards can be daunting to the newcomer.
 Which type do you choose?
 Which card is the best?
-Then there's the question of how to use one.
+How do you use one?
 At CreditCards.com, we crunched the numbers on over 1,600 different credit card offers using the criteria outlined below to pick the best rewards cards out there.
-Along with our top picks, we've also included some takes from other experts and supplemental information to help you with your decision.
+Along with our top picks, we’ve also included some takes from other experts and supplemental information to help you with your decision.
 Here, we look at: